UVADS/orientation-technical/README.md

 2. Complete items on the checklist and mark them as completed
 3. Issue a pull request for any suggested improvements

-# Best link for resources - https://guides.lib.virginia.edu/datascience
+## Best link for resources
+[UVA Library Data Science Library Research Guide](https://guides.lib.virginia.edu/datascience).
+What you will find there:

+* UVA Library 101
+* Finding background documents for your data science projects
+* Research Data Services, and more